• Home

 Drink More Water

 I’ve gotten into the habit of drinking more water than I usually do.
-Since I am not a soda fan at all and I don’t really drink alcohol that much, my beverages are limited to water and juices already.
+Since I am not a soda fan at all and I don’t really drink alcohol that much, my beverages are limited to water, juices and wellness drinks.
 I only drink freshly squeezed or made juices (no powder or concentrates) and lots of water.
 Water helps naturally flush out toxins, it helps with constipation, it keeps the skin young as well, and it helps you eat less.

 Eat Less